top of page

 How to Use Echinacea

-Tea\tSteep dried root or flowers; take 2–3 times a day at first sign of cold or flu
+Tea: Brew dried roots or flowers; consume 2–3 times daily at the onset of a cold or flu

-Apply to wound care, eczema, or irritated skin
+Topical Creams: Use for wound care, eczema, or irritated skin

 Precautions & Who Should Avoid It

-Not recommended for long-term ongoing use (more than 8 weeks).
+• Not recommended for long-term ongoing use (more than 8 weeks).
 Best use in cycles.

 Pro Tip: Immunity-Boosting Echinacea Tea Recipe